twagar11/ansible-labs/playbook/prompt/prompt.md

         msg: 'Logging in as {{ username }}'
 ```

-save and run the playbook
+Save and run the playbook

 ```bash
 $ ansible-playbook playbook.yml